 A comparison study to evaluate different aspects of cloud data and on premises to conclude which one is the best choice

-WHAT DOES A DATA WAREHOUSE LIKE CLOUD OR ON PREMISES DO?
+WHAT DOES A DATA WAREHOUSE LIKE CLOUD OR ON-PREMISES DO?

 BENEFITS OF ON-PREMISES AND CLOUD DATA WAREHOUSE

 - Governance and regulatory compliance; it is easier to achieve data governance and regulatory compliance.
-Many organizations struggle to meet GDPR requirements as it is easier to locate and to identify data.
+Many organizations struggle to meet GDPR requirements as it is easier to locate and identify data.

 CLOUD DATA WAREHOUSE